supercrafter333/AdminLogin/README.md

 I hope that this plugin is usefull :)

 ### Features
-- login with a code for more safety on your server
+- Easy to use (set the groups and the codes for the groups in the `config.yml` and start)
-- select groups (and a code) for login
+- Very customizable (You can change a lot of messages in the `messages.yml`)
-- very customizing, edit UI texts and messages
+- Login for your Admins, Moderators and other Teammates, for more safety on your server

 ### License
 This plugin is Licensed under the [Apache 2.0 License](/LICENSE)!
 Plugin by supercrafter333!